 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

 We don’t currently display entry requirements for United States.
 Please contact the Student Admin team on email@example.com or 0191 515 3154.

 You will usually need to hold a 2:2 (or above) honours degree from a UK Higher Education institution or an equivalent qualification and be deemed suitable to train to teach by the School of Education at the University of Sunderland.

 You must also have:

-If you are invited for an interview, you will be asked to complete a pre-interview written task, and complete a literacy assessment.
+If you are invited for an interview, you will be asked to complete a pre-interview written task, participate in a group activity and complete a short in-house literacy assessment.